HHSDigitalMediaAPIPlatform/SyndicationSDK_JS/README.md

 #INTRODUCTION

-To use the SDK you'll need to download it from here (_**PLACE HOLDER FOR DOWNLOAD URL**_) and atleast jQuery version 1.7.
+To use the SDK you'll need to download it from here (_**PLACE HOLDER FOR DOWNLOAD URL**_) and at least jQuery version 1.7.
 Once downloaded you can add the script to your project and then create a new **_Syndication_** object from the Syndication constructor.

 **Example:**

 	var so = new Syndication();

-This will instaniate the Syndication object for use in your project and give you access to the various methods for obtaining content.
+This will instantiate the Syndication object for use in your project and give you access to the various methods for obtaining content.

 ***